-Loving your instant pot?
-If you’re past the insta-pot newbie status and have tried your hand that these easy instant pot recipes, then it’s time to get more cultured with your instant pot.
+Loving your instant pot as much as I do?
+If you’ve graduated from insta-pot newbie status, tried your hand that these easy instant pot recipes and feel comfortable using this kitchen contraption, then it’s time to get more cultured with your instant pot.
 Yogurt cultures, that is.
 Don’t let that handy dandy yogurt button on your insta-pot stay untouched; use it to make these 10 unique creamy and oh-so-delicious instant pot yogurt recipes.

 Let's be friends!
 Follow me on Pinterest: Pinterest